arvndlr/Single-Page-CV/README.md

-# Single-Page-CV
+# Arvin Delos Reyes Single-Page-CV

-A single page CV of me using HTML only showing my educational background, skills, and experience.
+## A structured CV of Arvin M. Delos Reyes using HTML only with essential tags for SEO, OG tags for social media sharing, and a favicon